Raju-Challagundla/ITCS-8160-051-Group-18/README.md

 <pre>
 DROP PROCEDURE IF EXISTS min_max_avg_restaurant_rating;

--- Change statement delimiter from semicolon to double front slash DELIMITER //
+DELIMITER //
 CREATE PROCEDURE min_max_avg_restaurant_rating ( in res_id int, out min_rest_rating float, out max_rest_rating float, out avg_rest_rating float)
 BEGIN
-  -- DECLARE sum_number_order INT; -- declare variable to be used during execution of stored procedure

   SELECT MIN(restaurant_rating)
   INTO min_rest_rating
-  -- the result will be placed in this variable sum_balance_due_var FROM  rating
+  FROM  rating
   WHERE restaurant_id = res_id;

   SELECT MAX(restaurant_rating)
   INTO max_rest_rating
-  -- the result will be placed in this variable sum_balance_due_var FROM  rating
+  FROM  rating
   WHERE restaurant_id = res_id;

   SELECT AVG(restaurant_rating)
   INTO avg_rest_rating
-  -- the result will be placed in this variable sum_balance_due_var FROM  rating
+  FROM  rating
   WHERE restaurant_id = res_id;

-  -- Change statement delimiter from semicolon to double front slash END //
+END //
 DELIMITER ;